dparedesh/susy-statistical-interpretation/README.md

 ## 1) Perform the fit:

-            python generateCommands.py --fit --doBlind ALL --fitmodel excl --Model Mc16SusyGG2StepWZ --SR Rpc2L0b --Sys None
+            python generateCommands.py --fit --fitmodel excl --Model Mc16SusyRPVLQD --SR SRLQD --Sys ALL

-  This command will perform an `exclusion fit`, blinding `ALL` regions for the `GG2StepWZ` model at `Rpc2L0b` signal region `without systematics` included.
-One can change the options as they want.
+  This command will perform an `exclusion fit`, for the `Mc16SusyRPVLQD` model for the `SRLQD` signal region with `ALL` systematics included.
+Options can be changed to fit your needs.
 All results will be stored in `HistFitter/results/` (the main script used is `generateCommands.py`).

 ## 2) Merge the results:

-            python generateCommands.py --merge --doBlind ALL  --Model Mc16SusyGG2StepWZ --SR Rpc2L0b --Sys None
+            python generateCommands.py --merge  --Model Mc16SusyRPVLQD --SR SRLQD --Sys ALL

-  This line will create the proper  command to merge all related results for the exclusion fits with `ALL` regions blinded  for the `GG2StepWZ` model at `Rpc2L0b` signal region `without systematics` included.
+  This line will create the proper  command to merge all related results for the exclusion fits for the `Mc16SusyRPVLQD` model for the `SRLQD` signal region with `ALL` systematics included.
 It will merge the results  into one file per theory variation, i.e. nom, up, and down, which are needed for the plotting part.
   Results will be stored in `HistFitter/results/` (the main script used is `generateCommands.py`)